zisluiz/querydsl-object-binder/README.md

 									.key("id", _state.id)))));
 ```

 The method QueryDslBinder.to convert a list of querydsl tuple into desired list of City objects.
-The third parameter is the bind specification, where "key" and "field" properties inside class City is associated with respective querydsl expression used in select statement.
-Can be specified more than one "keys", "fields", "single" relations and "collection" relations on any level.
+The third parameter is the bind specification, where "key" and "field" properties inside class City are associated with respective querydsl expression used in select statement.
+Can be specified more than one "keys" for composite keys, "fields", "single" relations and "collection" relations in any level.

 When we want a grouping, like State on class City, we specify a "single" object with the field name on class City, and specify your fields.

-When we want a grouping list, like a object Country with a list of States, we specify a "collection" with their fields.
-In example case, a state and your fields are already specified, so "states" field will contain a list of States with fields id and name filled, objects will have the same reference memory.
+When we want a grouping list, like the object Country with a list of States, we specify a "collection" and their fields.
+In example case, a state and your fields are already specified on parent, so "states" attribute of country will contain a list of States with fields id and name already filled, althought field "name" was not specified at this moment.
+Objects will have the same reference memory.
 Objects are instanciated only one time, according with specified "key" and type class that belongs.

 With this lib, a result can be aggregated with any children level, in different manners.
 Children with backward parent reference, with each object and your unique key will have only one and same reference.

-A complete working test code can be found in file [QuerySqlBinderIntegrationTest.java](https://github.com/zisluiz/querydsl-object-binder/blob/main/src/test/java/com/zisluiz/querydslbinder/QuerySqlBinderIntegrationTest.java) running with Spring Boot, JPA, QueryDsl and H2 database.
+A complete working automation test code can be found in file [QuerySqlBinderIntegrationTest.java](https://github.com/zisluiz/querydsl-object-binder/blob/main/src/test/java/com/zisluiz/querydslbinder/QuerySqlBinderIntegrationTest.java) running with Spring Boot, JPA, QueryDsl and H2 database.
 This code demonstrate a simple example, but this lib was used in many queries in private company project, supporting a variety of queries and needs.